tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_1.md

 Rose: "I see.
 So how come you’re not driving, Chopper?
 Are you on a rest stop?
 Over."

 Chopper: "Yeah, somethin’ like that.
-Say, tell me if I’m crossing the line here, but I’m curious.
+Say, tell me if I’m overstepping the mark here, but I’m curious.
 A beautiful evening, your sweetheart goes for a stroll along the mountainside and you stay in the cabin to play with an old radio?
 Everything all right up there?
 Over."

 Rose: "It’s okay that you ask, Chopper.
 I suppose it’s not hard to tell that something’s up.
 Michael and I had an argument.
 A bad one.
 Over."